Best FPS Mouse for 2021

 Now that you know your hand size, you can then take it and compare it to each mouse that we have in this guide.
 Here’s a screenshot for reference:

 Now that you can match your hand size to all the mice that we have in this guide, we still need to see how your grip style is gonna affect which mouse you should get.

 Generally speaking, people who play with palm grip need larger mice, while people who play with either fingertip or claw need smaller mice.
 Just because you know your hand size and can match it to the sizes we have provided, you still need to work your grip style into the equation.
 Let me provide an example:

 Say for an example that I’m a palm gripper and have medium sized hands.
 I look at what the Viper Ultimate says and it says small-medium hands.
 But because I’m a palm gripper I’ll generally need larger mice, and because of the fact that the Viper Ultimate is bordering the small-medium size, it probably won’t be the best choice for me.
 Whereas if I chose the Deathadder V2, you’d see that it’s medium-large, and so I know that I have medium sized hands and that palm grippers need larger mice, so that seems like a better choice of a mouse.

 Keep in mind also that everyone has their own preferences, so although we’d like to believe that our sizes and grip style guide will help you to find the best mouse, we may not always be correct.
 This guide will definitely help you out to some regard though!

-Hi there, I’m Manning, and I’m an ex-competitive player in both CS:GO and Overwatch.
-I also have thousands of hours of overall play-time, so I guess you can say that I have a fair bit of experience when it comes to gaming.
+Hi there, I’m Manning, and I’m the owner and founder of GamingSmart.
+I’m also an ex-competitive player in both CS:GO and Overwatch, and have countless hours of overall gaming play-time.
+So I guess you can say that I have a fair bit of experience when it comes to gaming.

-Feel free to check out all of the content on here, like our mouse sens converter, eDPI calculators, and the numerous other tools and content that we provide.
+Feel free to check out all of the content here on GamingSmart, like our sens converters, eDPI calculators, and the various other tools & content that we provide!